krother/python_testing_tutorial/articles/unit_tests.md

 | nasty | difficult example | "That #~&%* program still doesn't work!" | 6

 Your task is to make all tests in **test_border_cases.py** pass.

+## New Features!

+### Exercise 5: Word separators

+The program **word_counter.py** separates words at spaces, but not tabulators.
+You need to change that.

+The following sentence should also contain **four** words:

+    The\tprogram\tworks\tperfectly.

+Your task is to add a test for this new situation and make it work.

+### Exercise 6: Special characters
+Add a new feature to the **word_counter.py** program.
+The program should remove special characters from the text before counting words.

+Your task is to prove that the new feature is working.

+### Exercise 7: Ignore case
+Add a new feature to the **word_counter.py** program.
+The program should ignore the case of words, e.g. *'captain'* and *'Captain'* should be counted as the same word.

+Your task is to prove that the new feature is working.